saces/MarkdownTool/README.md

 # MarkdownTool

-*A simple tool for generating html files from (github flovered) markdown.*
+*A simple tool for generating html files from (github flavored) markdown.*

 ## How to build